Pinecone

 DB Data Plane

-class pinecone.db_data.Index(api_key: str, host: str, pool_threads: int | None = None, additional_headers: Dict[str, str] | None = {}, openapi_config=None, **kwargs)[source]
+class pinecone.db_data.Index(api_key: str, host: str, pool_threads: int | None = None, additional_headers: dict[str, str] | None = {}, openapi_config=None, **kwargs)[source]

 A client for interacting with a Pinecone index via REST API.
 For improved performance, use the Pinecone GRPC index client.

-Index.__init__(api_key: str, host: str, pool_threads: int | None = None, additional_headers: Dict[str, str] | None = {}, openapi_config=None, **kwargs)[source]
+Index.__init__(api_key: str, host: str, pool_threads: int | None = None, additional_headers: dict[str, str] | None = {}, openapi_config=None, **kwargs)[source]

 Initialize the PluginAware class.